Mk44 Bushmaster II: XM813

 The XM813 was demonstrated in September 2014 at the ARDEC Digital Multi-Purpose Range Complex.
 The gun was mounted on a Bradley Fighting Vehicle and fired at targets up to 1500 m away.
 An enhanced fire control system improves long-range accuracy to kill targets with fewer bursts, sometimes as few as two or three rounds instead of 10.
 The XM813 30 mm cannon is intended to replace the M242 Bushmaster 25 mm chain gun, and can be mounted on vehicles other than the Bradley.
 Two capabilities not demonstrated were its linkless ammunition with airburst capabilities; airburst rounds increase lethality by enabling engagement of targets in defilade when they would otherwise only be suppressed by fire.

 In early 2015, the U.S. Army approved an upgrade for 81 Stryker vehicles of a Stryker Brigade Combat Team deployed in Europe to be upgunned with the Mk44 30 mm Bushmaster cannon to increase their lethality against other light armored vehicles used by Russia in the theater.
 The cannons will be installed by 2018, and may be the first step in adding the Bushmaster to the entire active fleet of about 1,000 Strykers; the XM813 variant will be used with the Strykers.
-The XM813 has a demonstrated firing ability out to 3000 m for precision firing, nearly twice as far as the M2 .50 caliber machine gun that has a maximum effective range of 1830 m as an area suppression weapon.
+The XM813 has a demonstrated firing ability out to 3000 m for precision firing, nearly twice as far as the M2 12.7 mm caliber machine gun that has a maximum effective range of 1830 m as an area suppression weapon.
 The first upgunned Stryker, known as the "Dragoon" for the 2nd Cavalry Regiment the vehicles will be part of, was delivered in October 2016, and the first Infantry Carrier Vehicle - Dragoon (ICVD) was delivered to the 2CR in Germany in December 2017.

 The ATK MK44-ABM variant of the Bushmaster was selected in 2018 by the Spanish Army to equip the Tizona turret of the Line version (IFV) of the Dragón IFV, the replacement of the Pegaso BMR.

+Programming kit

+A programming kit from Rheinmetall Oerlikon can be adapted to the Mk44 Bushmaster.
+With this kit, AHEAD 30mm air-burst ammunition can be shot from this cannon.
+The kit is the same as the ones used on the autocanons MK 30-2/ABM and the Oerlikon KCE, and was adapted for the Mk44.